terrellt/ndlib.github.io/_posts/2015-04-30-answers-to-questions-from-the-computer-science-curious.md

 Spend some time working on **Project Euler challenges** and **Code Wars**; See how others are solving problems.

 **Fall in love with your code editor**; Learn its ins and outs: shortcuts, macros, snippets, refactoring options, CTags, etc. Spend time sharpening your coding tools.

+**Leverage the command line** Text is the language of all code, your terminal is powerful.
+Use it.

+For further information see [my draft ebook](https://github.com/jeremyf/take-on-development).